deepinsight/insightface/README.md

 The code of InsightFace is released under the MIT License.
 There is no limitation for both acadmic and commercial usage.

+The training data containing the annotation (and the models trained with these data) are available for non-commercial research purposes only.

 ## ArcFace Video Demo

 [![ArcFace Demo](https://github.com/deepinsight/insightface/blob/master/resources/facerecognitionfromvideo.PNG)](https://www.youtube.com/watch?v=y-D1tReryGA&t=81s)